Prag8855/aab/content/guides/abmeldung-deregister-in-berlin.md

 ## If you already moved out

-If you already left Germany, you can do your *Abmeldung* by email or by post.[^23] It works.
+If you already left Germany, you can do your *Abmeldung* by email or by post.[^23] You will not be punished.

 ## What to do next